 Get Started

-The Blockdaemon Staking Reporting API provides developers with access to a variety of staking information across blockchain protocols.
-With the API, you can access data, including validator status, rewards, and activity.
+The Blockdaemon Staking Reporting API provides developers access to various staking information across blockchain protocols.
+The API lets you access data, including validator status, rewards, and activity.

 Follow the steps below to get started with the Staking API for free today.